Look: Abu Dhabi Crown Prince arrives in India; set to meet PM Modi tomorrow

-Sheikh Khaled bin Mohamed bin Zayed, Crown Prince of Abu Dhabi, arrived in New Delhi on Sunday on his first official visit to India, the Ministry of External Affairs said.
+Sheikh Khaled bin Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi, arrived in New Delhi on an official visit to India.

-Union Minister of Commerce and Industry, Piyush Goyal, received the Crown Prince upon his arrival.
+Upon arrival at the airport, the leader was received by Piyush Goyal, India’s Minister of Commerce and Industry.

-He was also accorded a ceremonial welcome after he landed in the country's capital.
+He was honoured with a traditional red-carpet reception, during which the national anthems of both the UAE and India were played.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.